zzgallo/Xip/README.md

 - [ ] Implement search functionality
 - [ ] Redesign user interface
 - [ ] Explore AI integration for advanced features
+- [ ] Add RDP function, with option to replace with custom RDP.
+(Ex.
+RustDesk, DameWare, etc.)

 ---

+<h1>🐛Known Bugs</h1>

+- Grid Panels can be lost off screen if sized too large.
+Only solution right now is to refresh the app
+- There is a small chance a process can get hung on the target machine when running Event Viewer.
+This locks the exe file, making it fully locked.
+End the process or restart both systems to fix.
+- Responsivness on ultrawides is incorrect.
+UI elements will be sized incorrectly.
+- Device Mananger opens the local machines devices instead of targeted machine.